morristech/developer.sketchapp.com/pages/code.md

 ---
 layout: sidebar-page
-title: Code Examples
+title: Code Snippets
 permalink: /examples/code/
 script: /js/search.js
 ---

-## Learn by reading

 Sometimes the best way of learning how to do something is reading about it.

-So here are some examples of basic techniques you'll probably want to use on your own plugins:
+So here are some snippets of code which demonstrate basic techniques you'll probably want to use on your own plugins:

 ## Contents
 <table>